 We all love the smell, taste, and tenderness of a well-smoked pork roast or a smoked brisket.
 Smoked meats captivate all your senses, smell, taste, and touch.
 Just walking up to your favorite BBQ restaurant puts a big smile on your face.

 Now you want to become the next Aaron Franklin and start smoking your own meats at home, but you are entirely new to smoking meat and barbecuing.
 Smoking meats requires a different type of BBQ grill referred to as a “Smoker Grill.”

 A smoker grill is designed to cook at lower temperatures for long periods, hold water and wood to tenderize, and add smoke flavor to foods.
 A beginner must pick the right smoker grill to dodge frustrations, learning obstacles, and safety issues.

 Finding a good beginner smoker grill involves more than finding the cheapest smoker on the Internet.
 You need to consider more than just price.
 For instance, how familiar are you with starting charcoal, controlling temperature, working with wood, or monitoring long cooks?

-The best smokers for beginners are not always the cheapest
+The good BBQ smokers are not always the cheapest

 We will cover later in this article everything you should consider when choosing your new smoker grill, but first, we will go over the best type of smoker for newcomers.
-Sometimes the best smokers for beginners are those types of smokers with set it and forget technology and safety features.
+The better smokers for beginners are those types of smokers with set it and forget technology and safety features.

 Tech in BBQ grills is helpful to beginners; it aids in when learning how to cook in a smoker and adds safety.
 These features can add to the cost of the smoker.